-The Public Interest Fellows program expands the Kline School of Law's long-standing commitment to pro bono service and legal practice by financially supporting qualified students committed to the public good.
+The Public Interest Scholarship program expands the Kline School of Law's long-standing commitment to pro bono service and legal practice by financially supporting qualified students committed to the public good.
 The program is limited to up to five students each calendar year.
-Fellowships are potentially as large as a full scholarship.
+Scholarships are potentially as large as full tuition.

 Peace Corps Paul D. Coverdell Fellows Program

 The Paul D. Coverdell Fellows program provides scholarship funding to returned Peace Corps volunteers who complete a degree-related co-op or clinic placement in an underserved American community while they pursue their studies.

 The DiveIN Scholarship is offered to applicants that have successfully completed the Kline School of Law’s Summer Immersion Program prior to being admitted into law school.
 This $5,000 award is a standalone scholarship in addition to any awarded merit scholarship, not to exceed full tuition.

 Drexel Alumni Scholarships